 This section includes guidance on effective public policy strategies (see A Reasoned Approach) for the prevention of sexual abuse, as well as legislative and court responses addressing best practice standards.

 This section includes general information about sexual abuse as a public health issue, sexual abuse and sexual offending, internet facilitated sexual offending, and special populations such as adolescents, children, and intellectually disabled persons.

 This section includes information on sexual offense specific treatment for adult males, pharmacological interventions, risk assessment, working with intellectually disabled adults with problematic sexual behavior, and internet facilitated sexual offending.

-This section includes information specifically designed for media professionals.
+This section includes information about sexual abuse, sexual offending, and prevention specifically designed for media professionals.

 Although the Public Policy Committee focuses primarily on policy issues within the United States, we are working with the international membership of ATSA to identify relevant resources for international sexual offender treatment and management policy issues in other countries.